irfanjmdn/r65/README.md

 **💡 SignalRGB version | ⚡ [QMK+VIA version](https://github.com/irfanjmdn/r65/tree/master)**
 ---

-## DISCLAIMER
+## ⚠ DISCLAIMER ⚠

 This branch only contains files for the **wired ANSI-layout** version of the Royal Kludge R65.
+Please review the full [disclaimer](DISCLAIMER.md) before using the files provided in this repository.

 - ⌨ 🔌 For the **ISO layout** or other Royal Kludge keyboard variants, visit sdk66’s [QMK Firmware Repo](https://github.com/hangshengkeji/qmk_firmware/tree/master/keyboards/rk).
 - ⌨ 🔨 For a more **customized** version of the firmware for the R65, visit iamdanielv's [R65 Custom Firmware Repo](https://github.com/iamdanielv/kb_rk_r65).